One problem in commercial cleaning is simple: when the client cannot see the work, contractors start to look interchangeable.

 - Service consistency metrics.
 A percentage showing how many scheduled shifts were completed on time, across all zones, over the contract period.
 Ninety-five percent completion over twelve months is a number that is hard to argue against.

 - Issue response records.
 When problems were reported, how quickly your team responded, and how the resolution was documented.
-This shows not just that you do the work, but that you handle exceptions professionally.
+This shows how you handle exceptions.

 The Renewal Conversation With Data vs. Without It